ngjunsiang/laymansguide-src/season13/issue162/issue162.md

 If you do web development, you might also see `.woff`, the Web Open Font Format, co-developed by Mozilla and other type organisations.
 It shares some features in common with TTF and OTF, but adds other features for licensing information, which is usually more important for the web, where these font files need to be downloaded to the users’ computers.

-**Issue summary:** Typeface families consists of multiple fonts for each style in the typeface.
-Each font consists of glyphs, which are mathematical shapes describes by curves joining points.
+**Issue summary:** Typeface families consist of multiple fonts for each style in the typeface.
+Each font consists of glyphs, which are mathematical shapes described by curves joining points.
 These shapes need to be rasterised for display on a computer screen, or for printing on paper.
 Font files usually come in `.ttf`, `.otf`, or `.woff` formats.

 This difference in representation vs display, fonts-as-mathematical-shapes vs fonts-as-pixels-or-dots, has been and continues to be the cause of much weeping and gnashing of teeth.
 But I’ve decided it’s not worth delving into that for a layman’s guide to computing—perhaps in a separate publication!

 ## What I’ll be covering next

-**Next issue:** [LMG S13] Issue 163: System & software updates
+**Next issue:** [LMG S13] Issue 163: System & software ecosystems

 With this diversion over, let’s return to talking about distribution.
 Content distribution, code distribution, and next issue I’ll move on to software distribution!

+With this I have also cleared my backlog of questions, and will be closing the below section as well.

 **Sometime in the future:** What is: